 there's not much to say here. this course has it all: elevation, distance, ace runs, water hazards, tons of signature holes, a premium on accuracy, risk/reward, you name it

-the one thing i could complain about is that the holes are not secluded from each other. the property is relatively small and you play through some areas of the course multiple times and it could feel cramped. this is not really much of a concern though since you should have the course to yourself most of the time. some might disagree with my 5-star rating since the course lacks that "epic" and grandiose feel of being in a huge park in the middle of nowhere. but for the land it is on, this course could not be any better.
+the one thing i could complain about is that the holes are not secluded from each other. the property is relatively small and you play through some areas of the course multiple times and it could feel cramped. this is not really much of a concern though since you should have the course to yourself most of the time. the course lacks that "epic" and grandiose feel of being in the middle of nowhere. but for the land it is on, this course could not be any better.

 Other Thoughts: This course is an experience.
 Out in picturesque nature on a perfect piece of property for a disc golf course, the pictures here do not do it justice.
 Like the book/movie it is named after, the prison-themed Shawshank is a true test of character, patience, and careful planning.

 As I said above, this course is a punishing test of accuracy.
 The holes range from lightly wooded to hellish corridors with 100 degree turns, from 180' to over 600', up and down hills and across ponds.
 It favors only the consistent player and demands a variety of shots and line-shaping to score well.